xuyouze/MyNotes/VGG.md

     * multi-crop evaluation is complementary to dense evaluation due to different convolution boundary conditions: when applying a ConvNet to a crop, the convolved feature maps are padded with zeros, while in the case of dense evaluation the padding for the same crop naturally comes from the neighboring parts of an image (due to both the convolutions and spatial pooling), which substantially increases the overall network receptive field, so more context is captured.

 # 6. contribution:
-  * show that Local Response Normalization normalization does not improve the performance on the ILSVRC dataset, but lead to increased memory consumption and computation time
+  * show that Local Response Normalization does not improve the performance on the ILSVRC dataset, but lead to increased memory consumption and computation time

   * indicate that while the additional 1\*1 does help, it is also important to capture spatial context by using conv filter with non-trivial receptive such as 3\*3.